Last updated on April 10, 2025

 The Lightbox, for adding and selecting photos

-1. Menu bar: contains DxO PureRAW, DxO Optics Modules, and Help (on Mac), or File, DxO Optics Modules and Help (on PC).
+1. Menu bar: contains DxO PureRAW, DxO Modules, and Help menus (on Mac), or File, DxO Modules and Help menus (on PC).

-3. Image thumbnail display area: Shows thumbnails of added images sorted by date of capture.
+3. Image thumbnail display area: Shows thumbnails of added images sorted by date of capture (default setting).
 When the area is empty of thumbnails, it displays the options for adding files to process (via a system window, or by dragging and dropping into the window) as well as an option to download sample RAW images.

-4. Lower toolbar: lets you start image processing and displays the image processing progress bar.
+4. Lower toolbar: lets you start image processing and displays the image processing indication.
+You can also access the processing queue by clicking the Show Queue button in the bottom left corner.

-When you add images to process in DxO PureRAW, they are displayed in the Lightbox as fixed-size thumbnails and sorted by default into collapsable sections, by capture date (day DD month YYYY format), the most recent date is always displayed at the top of the screen.
+When you add images to process in DxO PureRAW, they are displayed in the Lightbox and sorted by default into collapsible sections, by capture date (Day, Month DD, YYYY format: Wednesday, January 1, 2025), the most recent date is always displayed at the top of the screen.
+In each date section, images are ordered by number (1, 2, 3, 4, 5, etc.).

-2. Selected image: light frame containing the filename with a thick, cyan border around the image thumbnail.
+2. Selected image: lighter frame and white border around the image thumbnail.

 3. Image awaiting processing: clock icon in the bottom right corner of the thumbnail.

-You can select thumbnails individually by clicking on the images, and deselect them in the same way.
+You can select thumbnails individually by clicking on the images, and if a thumbnail is selected, clicking on another thumbnail will deselect it.
+You can select multiple thumbnails with Cmd+click (Mac) or Ctrl+click (PC), and deselect them in the same way.
 To select a continuous series of images, click on the first and then on the last while holding down the Shift key.

 Double-clicking on an image lets you display them in the Viewer, regardless of whether they are processed or not.

-When optimizing, a progress bar is displayed in the relevant thumbnail(s), in addition to the progress bar in the bottom bar.
+When processing, a progress bar is displayed in the relevant thumbnail(s), in addition to the animated dots in the bottom bar.

 Right-click menu